nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 Because the first option is not recommended and the second is now obsolete, we'll follow the HidHide route.

 !!! important "If you are using Windows 10 32 bits, read this!"
-    HidHide only has a x64 version for now, so you'll need to follow the [old HidGuardian guide](https://vigem.org/projects/HidGuardian/DsHidMini-HidGuardian-Guide/) for now to prevent the double input issue until a x86 version of HidHide is released.
+    HidHide only has a x64 version for now, so if you are on a 32bits/x86 system you'll need to follow the [old HidGuardian guide](https://vigem.org/projects/HidGuardian/DsHidMini-HidGuardian-Guide/) for now to prevent the double input issue until a x86 version of HidHide is released.

 ### Verifying if HidGuardian is installed and unninstalling it